FreedomBen/breakout71/Readme.md

 Lv 1 on both the perks: the ball hit the second to last brick, the last one is automatically destroyed, but then another one gets respawned and quickly destroyed again.
-- Boring cheat – I found out a way to farm points: if you have Respawn Lv 3 or 4 you can endlessly hit the same cluster of bricks, and if you manage to put the pluck in a comfortable position (i.e. straight line) it's very easy to farm plenty of coins with the aid of appropriate combo perks.
-No video though, this happened on the app while I was playing casually (it's quite easy to reproduce, though).
-I wouldn't do that because it's mind-numbingly dull, but still I'm not sure this kind of play is intended or if it should even be allowed.

 # Game engine features